 The children learn that the Bible talks in terms of God's Kingdom having begun in human hearts through Jesus.
 The idea of the Kingdom of God reflects God's ideal for human life in the world.
 Christians look forward to a time when God's rule is fulfilled at some future point, in a restored, transformed heaven and earth.

 The children study the parable of the mustard seed and other parables and examine Jesus' references to the kingdom.

-Classwork from Year 5 and 6 based on the Kingdom of God, Summer 2018
+Classwork from Year 5 and 6 based on the Kingdom of God.

-A Key Stage 1 response to the concept of the kingdom of God, 2018.
+A Key Stage 1 response to the concept of the kingdom of God.

-We assess RE on an ongoing basis and adapt lessons according to children's starting points.
+RE is assessed on an ongoing basis and lessons are adapted according to children's starting points.
 Information is gathered in a number of ways including listening to children's discussions and responses.
 Our RE curriculum identifies the ideas and concepts children are expected to know and understand.
 Below is response captured by a Year 5/6 child based on their study of the kingdom of God.

 One day, the Pharisees asked Jesus when the Kingdom of God would begin.

 Jesus replied, "You won't be able to say when or where it has begun because the Kingdom of God is within you”.

 A Child in Year 6 response to the study unit on the Kingdom of God.

 Where possible, we make cross curricular links.
 In the work below, the child records their understanding of the parable of the mustard seed to develop their computer skills.